hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > From whom or how it came so much depends.
 >
-> Chassee.
-'Twas alt from strangers, as I understand.
+> Chassée.
+It was alt from strangers, as I understand.
 >
 > My friends were neuter, didn't give a hand.
 >
 > Bel.
-'Twas very different as 'twas told to me.
+It was very different as it was told to me.
 >
-> Chassee.
-Two of a trade you know can ne'er agree.
+> Chassée.
+Two of a trade you know can never agree.
 >
 > Bel.
 So I've been often told, and I presume,
 >